Percutaneous coronary heart catheterization and interventions (balloon dilatation and stent implantation)

 Procedure

-The intervention (PTCA and stenting) is performed with the patient fully conscious.
-Local anesthesia is only necessary at the small puncture site.
-If you are nervous or should have any discomfort, then we can give you a medicine to calm you down or for the pain.
-After a local anesthetic at the wrist or groin, a thin, flexible tube (catheter) is advanced through the aorta to the heart.
-Under X-ray control, a few milliliters of contrast medium are used to visualize your coronary arteries.
-If there are narrowings or occlusions, an inflatable balloon at the tip of the catheter is first used to dilate the vessel (balloon dilatation).
-After dilatation, a tubular metal mesh (stent) is also implanted in this site so that the previously narrowed site remains permanently open.
-The stent remains in the coronary vessel for life and grows into the vessel within a few weeks to months.
+The intervention (PTCA and stenting) is performed while the patient is fully conscious.
+Local anesthesia is only required at the small puncture site.
+If you are nervous or have any discomfort, we can give you medication to calm you down or relieve the pain.
+After a local anesthetic at the wrist or in the groin, a thin, flexible tube (catheter) is inserted via the aorta to the heart.

 For patients